qJake/hacc.dev/faqs.md

 * Can publish device sensor data via MQTT - great for Home Assistant!

 Some of these features are restricted to "Plus", but it's only &euro;6.90 / $7.50 one-time to unlock.

+## How do I prevent my iPad from going to sleep?

+Refer to [this excellent article by HowToGeek](https://www.howtogeek.com/252670/how-to-put-an-ipad-into-kiosk-mode-restricting-it-to-a-single-app/) for the various options available to iOS users for restricting an iOS-based device to a single app.

+Current options include:

+* Guided Access
+* Apple Configurator (requires a Mac device)

+You may need to [add a website icon to your home screen](https://support.apple.com/guide/iphone/bookmark-favorite-webpages-iph42ab2f3a7/ios#iph4f9a47bbc) first.